Facts about alcohol consumption for women

 Here we look at the facts about women and alcohol and how we can learn to be healthier.

-FACT: Women get drunk faster
+FACT: Women are affected faster by alcohol

 The female body can’t break down alcohol as quickly as the male body, which means when you drink the same as your husband, boyfriend or brother, you will have higher levels of alcohol in your blood.